AmyDelaney94/hows-it-hanging/README.md

 # How's it Hanging

 <img src="assets/images/amiresponsive.png" alt="Image of the site on different device screen sizes">
 Hangman is a word guessing game.
 Traditionally hangman is a game played with pen and paper and two or more people.
 One person picks a word and lets the others guess the letters to find the correct word.
 For this project I created an electronic version of this game where the user plays against the computer.
-This was achieved using python to slect a random word from a list and check if guesses are right, wrong, already guessed or invalid.
+This was achieved using python to select a random word from a list and check if guesses are right, wrong, already guessed or invalid.
 My version of the game has two levels of difficulty, easy and hard.
 A full description of the rules and traditional version of the game can be found <a href="https://en.wikipedia.org/wiki/Hangman_(game)"> here</a>.

 ## Table of Contents
 <!-- TOC start -->